What You Need to Know About Lead in Drinking Water

 First Draw

-A first draw sample will tell you if there is lead in your plumbing or water distribution system.
 The first draw sample collects the first water that comes out of the tap and tends to have a higher level of lead than water that has been running.
-Sample water first thing in the morning or after the water has been sitting in the pipes for at least six hours.
+Collect the water sample first thing in the morning after the water has been sitting in your pipes for at least 8 hours and before you use any water that day.

 Flush